CiscoDevNet/terraform-provider-mso/website/docs/d/tenant_policies_custom_qos_policy.html.markdown

 # mso_custom_qos_policy #

-Data source for Custom Quality of Service (QoS) Policy.
+Data source for Custom QoS (Quality of Service) Policy.
 This resource is supported in NDO v4.3 and higher.

 ## GUI Information ##